pratik1105/oldwebsite/about.md

 I watch tons of TV shows (mainly from USA and UK).Chances are, I do watch your favorite TV show.
 So that could be an ice-breaker should we ever talk.

 You can have a look at my projects [here](https://pratik1105.github.io/projects/)
-You can have a look at CV [here](https://pratik1105.github.io/pratik1105.github.io/Pratik_Resume.pdf)
+You can have a look at my CV [here](https://pratik1105.github.io/pratik1105.github.io/Pratik_Resume.pdf)
 All Contact information is available [here](https://pratik1105.github.io/)

 Favourite Quote: